R | Simple Linear Regression

 The equation of regression line is given by:

 y = a + bx

-Where y is predicted response value, a is y intercept, x is feature value and b is slope.
+Where y is the predicted response value, a is the y-intercept, x is the feature value and b is a slope.

 To create the model, let’s evaluate the values of regression coefficient a and b.
 And as soon as the estimation of these coefficients is done, the response model can be predicted.
 Here we are going to use Least Square Technique.